mohammadnusairat/arabic-youtube-transcript-translator/README.md

 - **Proxying:** Local development uses Vite’s proxy feature to forward API requests to the local backend, mimicking production behavior.
 - **Why:** Vercel offers fast global CDN, automatic HTTPS, and zero-config deployments which perfectly suit React SPAs.

+### Note on Restricted YouTube Videos

+Some YouTube videos may initially fail to load metadata due to cookie-based restrictions imposed by YouTube, such as age verification or bot detection.
+These restrictions often result in errors like:
+`Sign in to confirm you’re not a bot.
+Use --cookies-from-browser or --cookies for the authentication.`

+However, this behavior is **not consistent**.
+In many cases, YouTube may temporarily relax these restrictions based on factors like:

+- IP reputation of the backend server (e.g. Railway-hosted container)
+- Time of access or geographic routing
+- Removal of suspicious URL parameters (e.g. `&t=1s`)
+- YouTube backend updates or caching

+As a result, the same video may succeed after previously failing.
+The app handles this gracefully by detecting cookie-related failures and informing the user with a clear message.

+To ensure consistent support for restricted videos in the future, support for browser-based cookies (`cookies.txt`) with `yt-dlp` may be added.

 ## Future Improvements
 - Add multi-language support beyond Arabic-English.
 Most prominently Urdu.
 - User authentication and saved transcript history.